Perfect Prediction in Normal Form: Superrational Thinking Extended to Non-Symmetric Games: Literature and related work on non-Nashian game theory

 \subsection{Common Counterfactual Belief of Rationality and Minimax Rationalizability (Non-Nashian, translucent)}

-A classical assumption made in game theory is Common Belief (or Knowledge)\footnote{In epistemic logics, the difference is that a player can believe that an event holds even it does not.
+A classical assumption made in game theory is Common Belief (or Knowledge)\footnote{In epistemic logic, the difference is that a player can believe that an event holds even it does not.
 Knowledge is thus a stronger assumption than belief.} of Rationality: all players are rational, and believe (or know) that they all are, and believe that they all believe that they all are, and so on.
 In other words, common knowledge of rationality is assumed in the actual world.

 In non-Nashian Game theory, rationality is also \emph{counterfactually} assumed.
-In this paper, we assume the strongest criteria of Necessary Rationality: in any possible worlds, all players are rational.
+In this paper, we assume the strong criterion of Necessary Rationality: in any possible world, all players are rational.
 Necessary Rationality implies Common Knowledge of Rationality, but the converse is not true: Common Knowledge of Rationality does not imply that rationality also holds counterfactually, that is, that rationality would still hold if the agents made different decisions.

 Joseph Halpern and Rafael Pass explicitly name---and formally define---the weaker assumption of Common Counterfactual Belief of Rationality (CCBR).
 Firstly, CCBR means that all players are rational.
 Secondly, it means that each one of them counterfactually believes that everyone \emph{else} is rational, which means that they believe that, even if an agent had acted differently, all \emph{other} agents would have been rational.
 This is where it is weaker: Necessary Rationality more strongly implies that, if an agent had acted differently, all agents \emph{including him/her} would have been rational.
-Finally CCBR also recursively means that all agents counterfactually believes that everyone \emph{else} counterfactually believes that everyone \emph{else} is rational, and so on.
+Finally CCBR also recursively means that all agents counterfactually believe that everyone \emph{else} counterfactually believes that everyone \emph{else} is rational, and so on.

 As is done in this paper, CCBR does not assume that the opponents' strategies would be unchanged if a player unilaterally changed his strategy.
-Dropping this assumption leaves room for alternate assumptions, in their case CCBR.
+Dropping this assumption leaves room for alternative assumptions, in their case CCBR.
 Halpern and Pass make no particular assumptions regarding Perfect Prediction, which we do in this paper.

-Halpern and Pass define minimax rationalizability to select strategies that make sense under CCBR.
-The algorithmic characterization of minimax rationalizability is by iterated deletion of strategies that are minimax dominated.